-Abraham Lincoln was a man of many jobs.
+During Abraham Lincoln’s life he held many jobs.
 As a young man he ferried people and cargo down rivers on flatboats and steamboats.
 Later Abe worked as a clerk in general stores, and operated two stores he co-owned with William Franklin Berry.
 He was also employed as a postmaster and worked many odd jobs, including chopping wood, splitting rails, surveying, and mill working.
 In 1837 he began his law practice, which he continued for over 20 years.

 His career in politics began in 1834 when he was elected to the Illinois state legislature.
 After his initial term he was elected again in 1836, 1838, and 1840.
 In 1846 he was elected to the U.S. Congress as a Whig and served one term, from 1847 to 1849.
 On November 6th, 1860, Lincoln was elected as the 16th United States president as a Republican.

 Lincoln had a soft spot for animals of all types, especially cats.
 When his wife Mary was asked if Abe had a hobby, she replied: “cats.”
 The Lincolns’ pets included a dog, cats, rabbits and two goats.

 Lincoln loved to make people laugh and he was an excellent storyteller.
 Anyone who met him commented on his steady supply of anecdotes and jokes.
 His ability to charm and disarm was a key ingredient to his success in politics.

 Lincoln had very limited formal education but he was self-taught and a voracious reader.
 He was known to walk for miles to borrow books from neighbors.
 Lincoln’s favorite reads as a boy included Life and Memorable Actions of George Washington, Robinson Crusoe, Pilgrim’s Progress, and Aesop’s Fables.